 - Avoid using jargon or acronyms without explaining what they mean

 - Keep your writing simple and easy to read

 - Make sure you are always fair in your analysis of the issue at hand

-The words are an effective tool in politics.
+Words are an effective tool in politics.
 When these words are chosen wisely, they can create the perfect storm that sweeps away opposition and makes new citizenship norms.
-If you’re looking for someone with deep experience in crafting compelling political arguments or want to learn more about how language shapes our society as a whole, contact us today.
+Contact us today if you’re looking for someone with deep experience in crafting compelling political arguments or want to learn more about how language shapes our society.
 We have years of expertise working with politicians on both sides of the aisle and across different countries worldwide!